RoberAgro/nurbspy/README.md

 ## Contact information
-`nurbspy` was developed by PhD candidate [Roberto Agromayor](https://www.ntnu.edu/employees/roberto.agromayor) under the supervision of Associate Professor [Lars O. Nord](https://www.ntnu.edu/employees/lars.nord) at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/) as part of his work on turbomachinery shape optimization.

-Please, drop us an email to [roberto.agromayor@ntnu.no](mailto:roberto.agromayor@ntnu.no) if you have questions about the code or you have a bug to report.
+`nurbspy` was developed by [Roberto Agromayor](https://www.ntnu.edu/employees/roberto.agromayor) under the supervision of Associate Professor [Lars O. Nord](https://www.ntnu.edu/employees/lars.nord) at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/) as part of his PhD on turbomachinery shape optimization.
+Please, drop us an email to [roberto.agromayor@ntnu.no](mailto:roberto.agromayor@ntnu.no) if you have questions about the code or you have a bug to report!